gfldex/raku-shell-piping/README.md

 $c |» $sort |» px<uniq> |» { .say };
 ```

-`IO::Path` objects are opend for reading at the begin of a pipe and for writing
+`IO::Path` objects are opened for reading at the begin of a pipe and for writing
 at the end. `IO::Handle` objects are expected to be open already and must be
 open for writing at the end.
 File handles will not be closed by the pipe.